formal-verification-research/IVy-Models/VM_README.md

 Username: `user`
 Password: `user`

 Tested in Virtualbox on Windows 10 and Mac OSX.
+The lowest system specifications used to test this virtual machine are a *Windows 10 machine (version 1903) with an Intel Core i7 4-Core 2 GHz Processor and 8 GB memory.*

 #### Step-By-Step Loading Instructions